 Also known as scapula alata, winged scapula is a fairly rare skeletal medical condition in which the scapula, or shoulder blade, protrudes from a person’s back in an abnormal position and has the appearance of a wing.
 The condition can be serious enough to create difficulty with basic daily tasks.
 Strength training and physical therapy may be used in the treatment of winged scapula.

-Contact Abell and Capitan Law To Get The Benefits You Deserve
+Contact Capitan Law To Get The Benefits You Deserve